Getting Started with Git

 Reset (Use with caution)

 Reset the current head pointer to a specific state.
-This allows you to undo merges, pulls, commits, adds, etc. This is a powerful command, but you must understand its consequences before using it.
+This allows you to undo merges, pulls, commits, adds, etc. This is a powerful command, but you must be clear about its consequences when using it.

 # Restore the staging area to the state of the last commit, without changing the current working directory